jwmi/BayesianMixtures.jl/README.md

 If you have a question or find a bug, feel free to contact me ([Jeff Miller](http://jwmi.github.io/)).
 Also feel free to submit a pull request if you find and fix a bug.

-## License / Citation
+## Licensing / Citation

-This entire package is released under an MIT license.
+This package is released under an MIT license (with the exception of Peter Green's Nmix code).
 See [LICENSE.md](LICENSE.md).

 Please cite the following publication if you use this package in your research:
 > J. W. Miller and M. T. Harrison.
 Mixture models with a prior on the number of components. *arXiv preprint*, http://arxiv.org/abs/1502.06241, 2015.